 Since 2009, SEAN has collected mussels to analyze them for chemical and biological contaminants.
-The SEAN collection sites inlcuded; Klondike Gold Rush NHP, Sitka NHP, and Glacier Bay National Park and Preserve (NP & P).
+The SEAN collection sites included; Klondike Gold Rush NHP, Sitka NHP, and Glacier Bay National Park and Preserve.
 In 2013 SEAN will formally partner with the National Oceanic and Atmospheric Administration (NOAA) Mussel Watch program, which has established over 300 collection sites along U.S. coasts and in the Great Lakes.

-SEAN monitors freshwater contaminants thorugh the collection of juvenile coho salmn and Dolly Vadren fish.
+SEAN monitors freshwater contaminants through the collection of juvenile coho salmon and Dolly Varden fish.
 Collected fish tissue is analyzed for biological and chemical contaminants.
-This long-term monitoring program is conducted in collaboration with the University of Alaska (Fairbanks and Southeast).
+This long-term monitoring program is conducted in collaboration with the University of Alaska (Fairbanks and Southeast.
 Additionally, samples collected for the SEAN Freshwater Contaminants monitoring program are contributing to a larger mercury accumulation monitoring effort by the United States Geological Survey (USGS) and the National Park Service.
 The larger monitoring effort includes 20 national parks.

-Freshwater quality measurements are collected continuosly at Klondike Gold Rush NHP, Sitka NHP, and Glacier Bay NP & P. Temperature, pH, salinity, and dissolved oxygen are all monitored and used to track patterns over time.
+Freshwater quality measurements are collected continuously at Klondike Gold Rush NHP, Sitka NHP, and Glacier Bay.
+Temperature, pH, salinity, and dissolved oxygen are all monitored and used to track patterns over time.
 In 2012 SEAN took more than 14,000 hourly measurements.